realworldocaml/book/book/testing/README.md

-with simple assertions to check this or that property.  *Property testing* is a useful extension of this approach, which lets you explore a much larger portion of your code's behavior with only a small amount of extra code.
+with simple assertions to check this or that property.  *Property testing* is a useful extension of this approach, which lets you explore a much larger portion of your code's behavior with only a small amount of programmer effort.

 The basic idea is simple enough.
 A property test requires two things: a function that takes an example input and checks that a given